 5 Tips For a Better Night’s Sleep

-1. Set a sleep routine Try and go to bed and wake up at the same time every day, including on weekends.
+- Set a sleep routine.
+Try to go to bed and wake up at the same time every day, including on weekends.
 This helps set a consistent internal clock, so that your body starts to naturally ‘know’ when it’s time to sleep and wake.

-2. Exercise early, not before bed Exercising increases your heart rate, which can make it more difficult to relax and fall asleep.
+- Exercise early, not before bed.
+Exercising increases your heart rate, which can make it more difficult to relax and fall asleep.
 Some people, however, may find exercise makes them more tired.
 If morning or daytime workouts aren’t possible, try exercising right after work instead of later in the evening.

-4. Limit alcohol, caffeine and heavy meals While a night-cap may cause you to sleep faster, it actually can lead to a poorer quality of sleep.
+- Limit alcohol, caffeine and heavy meals.
+While a nightcap may cause you to fall asleep faster, it can lead to a poorer quality of sleep.
 Caffeine (even several hours before bed) can also keep you up.
 If you’re finding it hard to sleep, try switching to decaf in the afternoons and avoid caffeine-containing beverages or food in the evenings.
 You may also want to limit heavy meals before bed since they can keep you up.